- How To Paint Your Car On a Budget - Eastwood Tech Library

 Depending on the purpose of your project, you might select different types of paint.
 With restoration projects, many hobbyists opt for acrylic lacquer or acrylic enamel to replicate the original factory finish.
 If you're looking for durability, urethanes, base coat/clear coat finishes and water-based finishes are great choices.

 Before you start to spray, be sure to read the paint-mixing instructions and paint gun instructions.
 Be sure your paint gun is set-up to spray the type of finish you are using.
-If you've never painted before (or even if you have), you may want to look into our Paintucation videos.
+If you've never painted before (or even if you have), you may want to look into our Paintucation videos, or even the many videos on the Eastwood YouTube page.
 These videos show you how to avoid common mistakes, and present a wealth of information.
-Before spraying your project, you must practice, practice, practice.
-Spraying a fender is a lot different than spraying a whole vehicle.
-For practice, spray your wheelbarrow, lawn tractor, trash can, or go to a salvage yard and pick up some extra fenders, hoods or doors.
-This will allow you to get a feel for spraying, and also allow you to practice with different air pressures and fan patterns.
-This is also a good way to learn the products you are spraying.

 Be realistic with your expectations of your first paint job.
 It probably won't be perfect.
 There might be dry spots, runs, dirt, and/or bugs.
 Take your time and remember that many of these problems can be corrected with color sanding and buffing.
 Use each paint job as a learning experience.
 With practice, the right equipment, the right products, and Eastwood's expert advice, you'll be able to produce a paint job to be proud of.